sillsdev/web-languageforge/README_DEVELOPERS.md

 ## Recommended Development Environment ##

-Our recommended development environment for web development is Linux Mint.
+Our recommended development environment for web development is Linux Ubuntu Gnome.
 The easiest way to get setup is to use the Ansible assisted setup [described here](https://github.com/sillsdev/ops-devbox).

 Among other things this setup will ensure that you have: